Rosalynn Carter enters hospice care

 SAVANNAH, Ga.
-(WSAV) – Former first lady Rosalynn Carter has entered home hospice care, the Carter Center announced Friday.
+(WSAV) – Former first lady Rosalynn Carter has entered hospice care at her home in Plains, Georgia, the Carter Center announced Friday.

 The 96-year-old joins her husband, former President Jimmy Carter, who entered hospice care back in February.